stuartellis/multiform/docs/tf-stacks-spec/0.4.0/README.md

 # Conventions for a Terraform Stack - Version 0.4.0

+This design enables a project to include multiple Terraform root modules.
+These root modules are referred to as *stacks*.

+It also enables you to use [Terraform workspaces](https://developer.hashicorp.com/terraform/language/state/workspaces) to deploy multiple instances of the same component to the same environment.

 ## The Definition of a Stack

 - Each stack is a Terraform root module that has three variables: *stack_name*, *environment*, and *instance_prefix*.